Kirill Marchenko Game Preview: Blue Jackets vs. Bruins

 Marchenko Season Stats Insights

+- In 23 games this season, Marchenko has averaged 14:59 on the ice, while putting up a plus-minus of +4.

-- Marchenko has a goal in six of 20 contests this season, but no multi-goal games so far.
+- Marchenko has a goal in seven of 23 contests this season, but no multi-goal games so far.

+- Marchenko has a point in 11 of 23 games this season, with multiple points in two of them.

-- In 10 of 20 games this year, Marchenko has recorded a point, including two games with two or more points.
+- In five of 23 games this year, Marchenko has had an assist, including one match with at least two.

-- Marchenko has posted an assist in a game five times this year in 20 games played, including multiple assists once.

-- The implied probability that Marchenko hits the over on his points over/under is 47.6%, based on the odds.
+- The implied probability is 44.4% that Marchenko hits the over on his points over/under based on the odds.

-- There is a 29.4% chance of Marchenko having more than 0.5 assists, based on the moneyline odds.
+- There is an implied probability of 27% of Marchenko going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.